Hayfever & Allergies

 - A cough or having to clear your throat more often

-- Itchy ears, throat or roof of your mouth
+- Itchy throat or roof of your mouth

 Some allergy symptoms overlap with other conditions such as colds and flu.
 But unlike colds and flu, when you are exposed to something you are allergic to symptoms usually appear within minutes and tend to continue if not treated.